-It is possible to read Ignite as a standalone story; yes, this tale features numerous characters from previous books, has multiple existing story arcs that continue through this one and beyond, plus has numerous references to past adventures but Ms Grant tries to ensure that any new readers aren’t completely lost by weaving pertinent information into this book without slowing the pace.
+It is possible to read Ignite as a standalone story.
+Yes, this tale features numerous characters from previous books and has multiple existing story arcs that continue through this one and beyond.
+Plus, numerous references to past adventures.
+However, Ms Grant tries to ensure that any new readers aren’t completely lost by weaving pertinent information into this book without slowing the pace.
 Having said that, as Ignite is the latest in a long standing series, I worry that a new reader would miss all the nuances of experiencing those past relationships, plot lines and knowing the characters’ personalities when jumping in cold.

 I enjoy the way that Ms Grant tells her stories; the pace her plots develop, the characters she introduces us to and the fantasy world she creates.
 I’ve only read two books in this series (Heat – Dark Kings #12 see my review here and Dragonfire – Dark Kings #14 see my review here) but I have quickly become captivated.

-I enjoyed the mystery aspect of this story and the way that all of the characters were working together to try and solve it.
+The mystery aspect of this story was wonderful as was the way that all of the characters were working together to try and solve it.
 I appreciated the various twists, turns, subterfuge and surprises that Ms Grant weaved into this paranormal romance story, not only with V (aka Vlad) and Claire’s romance but within the other plot lines too.

-I did enjoy that there are a few storylines running alongside the relationship and romance between our main couple, V and Claire; Vlad’s issue with using his newly found sword, the escalated threat from Usaeil, The Queen of the Light Fae plus the continuing mystery and threat from The Others – who are they, how will they strike next and what can the Dragon Kings do to protect themselves and vanquish them.
+I did enjoy that there are a few storylines running alongside the relationship and romance between our main couple, V and Claire.
+Firstly, Vlad’s issue with using his newly found sword, the escalated threat from Usaeil, The Queen of the Light Fae.
+Plus the continuing mystery and threat from The Others – who are they, how will they strike next and what can the Dragon Kings do to protect themselves and vanquish them.

-Having only read a couple of books in this series, I may be able to view characters differently than existing fans; what I’m enjoying is that we have different sorts of bad guys here; downright evil sods, misunderstood rogues, friends turned into enemies and bad-turned-good heroes.
+Having only read a couple of books in this series, I may be able to view characters differently than existing fans.
+What I’m enjoying is that we have different sorts of bad guys here.
+There are downright evil sods, misunderstood rogues, friends turned into enemies and bad-turned-good heroes.
 I love that, it keeps us readers on our toes. 😉 I appreciate an author who writes multidimensional characters that aren’t good or bad but a multitude of greys.

 So, ummm, was there anything I disliked about it?

-As you can tell by my rating, I did really enjoy this book but there were a couple of things that took the shine off for me.
+As you can tell by my rating, I did really enjoy this book.
+However, there were a couple of things that took the shine off for me.

-Although I have read two of the previous books in this well established series, I was still prepared to encounter references to adventures from previous books that I hadn’t read and that some storylines would continue through to subsequent books.
-Ms Grant does a good job of giving the relevant information within these pages about past events but I should warn newbie readers that a lot has happened in this series up until this point – a heck of a lot – and I feel that we miss that connection that existing fans would have built up.
-Ignite is a story that seems to progress existing storylines rather than conclude any or start new ones.
+Ignite is NOT a middle book but it is the latest in a well-established series.
+Although I have read the previous two books, I was still prepared to encounter references I wouldn’t understand.
+Ms Grant does a good job of giving relevant information about past events.
+However, I should warn newbie readers that a lot has happened in this series up until this point.
+A heck of a lot!
+I feel that we miss that connection existing fans have built up.
+Ignite is a book that seems to progress existing storylines rather than conclude any or start new ones.

 So, basically what I’m saying is…